Get started

 inputs and outputs are recorded on the corresponding spans, so you can audit

-what PXI did and evaluate it like any other agent in Phoenix.Safety limits
+what PXI did and evaluate it like any other agent in Phoenix.Attach your identity (opt-in).
+Session traces are anonymous by default.
+If

 Safety limits